-Where to cycle: Take in a ride exploring the D Day landing beaches and other historical sites which are plentiful in this region.
+Where to cycle: Take a ride exploring the D Day landing beaches and other historical sites which are plentiful in this region.

 Rail – TGV fast rail options directly into Bordeaux city centre

-When to visit: Year round.
+When to visit: Year-round.
 Although avoid late September which is when the grapes are harvested.

 When many people think of Bordeaux their thoughts naturally turn to red wine.
-But did you know Bordeaux is also one of the most bike friendly cities in the world?
+But did you know Bordeaux is also one of the most bike-friendly cities in the world?
 Thanks to its international airport and links to Europe’s fast train TGV Network, this city is a great option for a cycling holiday weekend in France.
-You could choose to just explore the city itself using one of the cities hire bikes.
+You could choose to just explore the city itself using one of the city’s hire bikes.
 There are hire stations for the bikes dotted all around the city and they are a great option for getting around.
 You can choose between conventional bikes or the e-bike variant as well.

-Another fantastic cycle easily accessible from Bordeaux is to take the marked out Roger Lapebie Voie Verte which is an old rail route that has been turned into a cycle trail.
+Another fantastic cycle easily accessible from Bordeaux is to take the marked-out Roger Lapebie Voie Verte which is an old rail route that has been turned into a cycle trail.
 This route leaves the city behind and you pedal your way surrounded by lush green forests, interspersed with vineyards.
 The gradients aren’t steep and the scenery is nothing short of spectacular.
 Read our article Things to do in Bordeaux by Bike for more options about discovering this city and beyond by two wheels.

 Air – Geneva Airport – 44kms from Annecy.
 Numerous international flight options exist to Geneva.

 Rail – France’s TGV Fast rail provides options directly into Annecy city centre.
 Swiss rail also operates regular train services from Geneva Airport to Annecy (1hr 20mins)